mocks-server/website/docs/guides-proxy-route-variants.md

 ]
 ```

 > In this example, the `get-users:one` route variant will never be used, as the `proxy-all` route matches every route.
 Everything will be proxied by default.
-That's why the example contains a `disabled` middleware variant that does nothing, so we can esily disable the proxy and let other routes to handle the request using the `proxy-all:disabled` route variant.
+That's why the example contains a `disabled` middleware variant that does nothing, so we can easily disable the proxy and let other routes to handle the request using the `proxy-all:disabled` route variant.

 ### Proxy as a fallback